Inspiring people to practice kindness and pass it on to others

 Even just emotional support is enough sometimes.
 My family doesn't want me to relocate and it's been months and they never encouraged me or asked me something about my job search.
 I have no friends in this city and it's difficult for me to find the strength to do something.
 Well, I have to descend deep inside me and find my inner strength so I can change my life for better.
 So just be kind and give emotional support to job seekers around you.
 It matters much although it doesn't seem like that.

-Posted 7 months ago by Andrew from ---
+Posted about 1 year ago by Andrew from ---